 Via the Eastern Partnership, the EU supports and intensifies its political, economic, cultural and intersocietal relations with its neighbouring states Armenia, Azerbaijan, Belarus, Georgia, the Republic of Moldova and Ukraine on the basis of shared values.
 It also supports developments in the partner countries which strengthen and promote democracy, the rule of law and the free market economy.

 The form of cooperation can vary depending on the partner countries’ interests and ambitions and on how willing they are to undertake reforms.
 The Eastern Partnership also bolsters the countries’ relations with one another.

-Germany and the European Union have a particular interest in developments in their immediate neighbourhood.
-Under the auspices of the European Neighbourhood Policy (ENP) the EU therefore promotes closer political, economic and societal ties with its neighbouring states, as well as relations among these states.
+Germany and the EU have a particular interest in developments in their immediate neighbourhood.
+Under the auspices of the European Neighbourhood Policy (ENP) the EU therefore promotes political and economic reforms in a number of its neighbouring states.
+The aim is to strengthen stability, democracy and prosperity, to foster closer political, economic and societal ties between these countries and the EU and to improve relations among the countries themselves.

 How does the Eastern Partnership work?